-"The results of the periodic checks are to be recorded and retained."
+"The results of the periodic checks are to be recorded and retained in accordance with the management system."

-I-14.
-The relevance of package segregation will depend on the type of operations carried out.
-If category II-YELLOW or III-YELLOW packages are stored or loaded on a conveyance, or if the consignment is under exclusive use, specific or special procedures for storage, loading, unloading, tie-down, etc., could be used.
+I-15.
+The need for package segregation and other protective measures will depend on the dose rates or the TI of the package and type of operations performed.
+If category II-YELLOW or III-YELLOW packages are stored or loaded on a conveyance, or if the consignment is under exclusive use, specific or special procedures for storage, loading, unloading and tie-down, could be used.
 These instructions or procedures would be issued under the responsibility of a qualified person.

-I-15.
+I-16.
 For example, in the case of a single radiography container or gauge, the following might be used:

-"The container is to be kept in the store when not in use.
+"The container is to be kept in the storeroom when not in use.
 During transport, the container is to be placed in the rear of the goods compartment of the vehicle."

-I-16.
-Package segregation is usually relevant for operations involving the transport and intransit storage of many packages containing medical radiopharmaceuticals, especially Mo/99mTc, Rb/Kr generators or I.

 I-17.
+Package segregation is usually needed for operations involving the transport and storage in transit of large numbers of packages containing medical radioisotopes, especially 99Mo/^{99m}Tc, 81Rb/^{81m}Kr generators or 131I.

-A number of factors need to be taken into account in determining the segregation of packages from occupied areas, and it may be necessary to consult a qualified expert in radiation protection.
-As an example, the RPP could set out the arrangements for an in-transit storage area as follows:
+I-18.
+A number of factors need to be taken into account in determining the segregation of packages from occupied working areas, and it may be necessary to consult a qualified expert in radiation protection.
+As an example, the RPP could set out the arrangements for storage in transit as follows:

 "Packages are stored in a storeroom with 40 cm thick concrete walls that is 10 m from the office.
-Packages are stored for a maximum of 1 h per day, and the maximum cumulative TI in the storage area is limited to 10.
+Packages are stored for a maximum of 1 h per day, and the maximum cumulative TI in the storage area is limited to 10."